ermadmi78/kobby/README.md

 ### Requirements

+* Gradle at least version 7.0 (preferred is 7.2) is required.
+* Maven at least version 3.6.3 is required.
-Kotlin at least version 1.5 is required to compile generated client DSL.
+* Kotlin at least version 1.5 is required to compile generated client DSL.

 ### Gradle